schmaeke/Afine.jl/README.md

 ---

 > [!WARNING]
 > This package is in a very early stage and only intended for research purposes.
-It should not be used production at this time!
+It should not be used in production at this time!

 ---